 Lake Timber’s choice of custom lakefront, porch home and cottage residences with diverse price points line streetscapes dotted with parks.
 Completed and soon-to-be completed homes offer a glimpse of the town’s Craftsman, Farmhouse, Coastal Gulf Vernacular, Spanish, and Colonial/West Indies architectural styles derived from the styles found in pre-World War II neighborhoods in Fort Myers, Naples, and throughout Southwest Florida.
 Grouped around Lake Timber’s parks and streetscapes, the homes and front porches are positioned close to the street to encourage social interaction and personal connections that are part of life at Babcock.

-Furnished models by Homes by Towne, Stock Development and Florida Lifestyle Homes are open for viewing.
+Furnished models by Stock Development and Florida Lifestyle Homes are open for viewing.
 Completed models by Fox Premier Builders are expected to open this month and a furnished model by Castle Harbour Homes is under construction.
 All buildings and residences at Babcock Ranch are being built to Florida Green Building Coalition Certification standards.